zardoy/vscode-framework/packages/vscode-framework/docs/02-extensinon-code.md

 <!-- TODO script -->

-Let's finally start the extension with `vscode-framework start` command.
+To start the extension, run `vscode-framework start`.

 It will check and transform your manifest, to remove the differences we talk earlier.
 All files for your extension (including manifest) will be placed into `out/` directory.
 It will be `node_modules/.vscode-extension` in future.
 You shouldn't modify anything here, as your changes will be lost, instead, gitignore this folder.